Wyntuition/jekyll-now/todo/02-work-internal.md

 Among all of this, Seth lead getting the Tech Update newsletter up and running and then brought a team of editors up to speed to help and, eventually take over.

 Accountability

-Seth put in long hours, reliably got tough techincal issues solved, owned responsibility for his team delivering, sometimes meaning long hours and/or tough conversations with stakeholders.
+Seth put in long hours, reliably got tough techincal issues solved, owned responsibility for his team delivering,sometimes meaning long hours and/or tough conversations with stakeholders.
 Seth filled a plethora of roles necessary to get the complex NRECA project to completion, and always got his work done in a timely manner.

 "I witnessed Seth push himself beyond the breaking point in the service of NRECA's go live, putting in crucial hours & skill to make sure that the operation would be a success."

 Expertise

 Seth grew as a technical expert and leader in 2017, on the client in many ways, and in xPert initatives with steady, quality output.

-His experise also reached into the business domain, where he became a go-to person because he could explaion techincal things in terms non-technical people could understand.
+His experise also reached into the business domain, where he became a go-to person because he could related the business processess to the technical, and explain techincal things in terms non-technical people could understand.

 "Seth often picked up system issues and resolved them in a timely manner (e.g., TEST not working...build pipeline broken...upgrade to a new version of Visual Studio).
 He exhibited expertise both within the app and external to it."

 Consider building on your current EF Core focus, by either going deeper with related projects, or wider with related components of things used with it like ASP.NET Core, various data stores it can work with or Azure (just examples).
-Also look into practicing and growing leadership skills learned from The Manager's Path and other resources (such as Radical Candor).
+Also look into practicing and growing leadership skills learned from The Manager's Path and other resources (such as Radical Candor) by finding opportunities to put some of the techniques into practice.
 This will complement technical leadership nicely.
 Practice approaching the client with technical questions or things to share with them, in order to increase your expertise and value to them.

 Communication

 Seth had various conversations with the client about deployments, hotfixes, etc. and he made sure to communicate clearly and often.

-He is also good at presenting technical knowledge.
+He is also good at presenting technical knowledge, and more junior developers find him approachable.
+He is willing to respond to help whenever needed.

+He should work on proactive communication, such as checking in with people without a specific reason, such as just to see how mentees are doing, how the client is doing, and regular check-ins with the folks around you.
+This is especially true for the people who he has some influence on, to maintain connection so when collaboration is needed it is easier.

 Planning and Execution

 Seth was able to produce xPert products while working an intense schedule to get the NRECA RS project live.
 The results were successes in both areas.
+It is a testament to Seth's organization skills that he was able to have such a contribution to the release of the RS project, and having external impect with xPert initiatives and the tech newsletter.

 Teamwork

-Mentor, coach, architect, analyst
+Seth is respected and valued as a mentor, coach, architect and technical liasion at NRECA.
+He was able to be effective within any team, and was often effective across teams and for the client.
+He set an example in many ways, from conducting good practices, working long hours, to diving into tough technical and business problems.

 Relationship Management